 If you’d like to know more about me, personally, click on the “Bio” tab at the top of this page.
 If you’d like an in depth look at what I believe, doctrinally, click on the “Statement of Faith” tab.

 In a nutshell, I’m:

-- In my 40s, a mom/stepmom of 5 boys and 1 girl in their teens, twenties, and thirties.
+- A middle aged mom/stepmom of 5 young men and 1 young woman in their teens, twenties, and thirties.

 - A home schooling mom

 - A women’s Bible study author, teacher, and speaker